Bharat Ratna: Specifications

 The original 1954 specifications of the award was a circle made of gold 1+3/8 inch in diameter with a centered image of the sun on the obverse side.
 The text "Bharat Ratna", in Devanagari Script, is inscribed on the upper edge in silver gilt with a wreath set along on the lower edge.
 A platinum State Emblem of India was placed in the center of the reverse side with the national motto, "Satyameva Jayate" in Devanagari Script (सत्यमेव जयते; lit.
 "Truth alone triumphs"), inscribed in silver-gilt on the lower edge.

 A year later, the design was modified.
-The current medal is in the shape of a peepal leaf, approximately 2+5/16 inch long, 1+7/8 inch wide and 1/8 inch thick and rimmed in platinum.
+The current medal is in the shape of a sacred fig leaf, approximately 2+5/16 inch long, 1+7/8 inch wide and 1/8 inch thick and rimmed in platinum.
 The embossed sun burst design, made of platinum, on the obverse side of the medal has a diameter of 5/8 inch with rays spreading out from 5/6 inch to 1/2 inch from the center of the Sun.
 The words "Bharat Ratna" on the obverse side remained the same as the 1954 design as did the emblem of India and "Satyameva Jayate" on the reverse side.
 A 2 in white ribbon is attached to the medal so it can be worn around the neck.
 In 1957, the silver-gilt decoration was changed to burnished bronze.
 The medals are minted at Alipore Mint in Kolkata.